Below is the workflow for PrivateS3. To learn more about PrivateS3, see PrivateS3 FAQ.

 Launching an Aviatrix Gateway¶

-Go to Gateway -> New Gateway to launch a gateway.
-Specify the Gateway Name, Access Account Name, Region, VPC ID, Public Subnet and Gateway Size.
+Go to Gateway > New Gateway to launch an Aviatrix Gateway.
+Specify the Gateway Name, Access Account Name, Region, VPC ID, Public Subnet, and Gateway Size.
 Leave all other fields as default.

 If you don’t see the gateway just launched, refresh the browser.

 Each AWS S3 bucket has a unique FQDN name.
 For example, if a full URL to access a file in S3 is https://avx-backup.s3-us-west-2.amazonaws.com/init.txt, then the bucket’s FQDN name is either avx-backup.s3-us-west-2.amazonaws.com or avx-backup.s3.us-west-2.amazonaws.com.

 |Gateway Name||Select a gateway launched in the previous step for PrivateS3 service.|

 |Source CIDR Range||This field represents a scope of on-prem network address range, it is used to check if PrivateS3 filtering function should be applied for a given packet source IP address.
 This address range does not need to be precise.
 Enter a summary list of the on-prem network address range separated by comma.
 For example, 10.0.0.0/8.|